WICG/aom/explainer.md

 There are a couple of reasons we feel this is the right solution.

 * Most importantly, some attributes of accessible nodes can't always be reflected - in particular relationship attributes.
   In the AOM you can use **`labeledBy`** to establish a relationship between one node and any other node that provides its label, whereas in ARIA the `aria-labelledby` attribute is limited to elements it can reference by unique ID.
 * Also, adding lots of ARIA attributes to the DOM can be a performance issue, especially for interactive web apps with thousands of elements.
   Using the AOM has the potential to be a more lightweight way to make apps accessible.

 A side benefit of this approach is that feature detection is especially easy.
 To determine if the browser supports a certain role, just set any accessible node's role to that string and see if it's returned back when accessing it.
 While not an explicit goal, it does seem useful.

 #### Rearranging the tree

 In addition to changing properties of a single accessible node, you can also make changes to the relationships between multiple accessible nodes, including the parent/child relationships that form the tree structure.

 When modifying a relationship property, the change is reflected in the accessibility tree synchronously.
 If a node is attached as the new child or parent of another node, it's automatically detached from its previous child or parent first.
-That makes cycles impossible, because trying to conncet nodes in a way that would form a cycle would just break some other link in the cycle first.
+That makes cycles impossible,
+because trying to connect nodes in a way that would form a cycle would just break some other link in the cycle first.

 Here are some examples: